Ultimate magazine theme for WordPress.

 HOW TO LIMIT DAMAGE

 But it is usually up to you to discover and fix the excess contribution.
 If you catch the problem fast enough – before you file a tax return for that year – you can limit the damage by withdrawing the excess contribution, says financial planner Robert Westley, a member of the American Institute of CPA’s Financial Literacy Commission.
-This may interest you : How to lower the chances you’ll pay taxes on Social Security.
+To see also : Evolving IRA Distribution Rules Complicate Planning.
 You should also withdraw the earnings that can be attributed to that contribution.

 Withdrawals will be taxed as income.
 If the money comes from the IRA, you may owe a 10% penalty on early earnings withdrawal if you have less than 59 ½, Westley says.